sahitya-chandra/pg_ai_query/README.md

 # PostgreSQL AI Query Extension

-A powerful PostgreSQL extension that generates SQL queries from natural language using state-of-the-art AI models from OpenAI and Anthropic.
+A powerful PostgreSQL extension that generates SQL queries from natural language using state-of-the-art AI models from OpenAI, Anthropic, and Google Gemini.

 ## Features